-- Ability to provide services statewide. - Meet appropriate clinical staffing requirements. - Provides and allows the recipients to keep user friendly, interactive audio and video technology monitoring equipment. - Accepts electronic submissions of referrals. - Provides an in-home initial assessment. - Transmits recipient data automatically in real time (a Medicare requirement). - Reviews, intervenes and reports on the data promptly. - Provides 24-hour-a-day, 7-day-a-week (24/7) access to physicians or other qualified health care professionals or clinical staff, to address urgent needs of recipients. - Develops, monitors and updates a patient-centered care plan - Ongoing, compliance monitoring. - Program graduation, when appropriate.
+- Ability to provide services statewide. - Meet appropriate clinical staffing requirements. - Provides and allows the recipients to keep user friendly, interactive audio and video technology monitoring equipment. - Accepts electronic submissions of referrals. - Provide in-home initial and in-home annual assessments. - Transmits recipient data automatically in real time (a Medicare requirement). - Reviews, intervenes, and reports on the data promptly. - Provides 24-hour-a-day, 7-day-a-week (24/7) access to physicians or other qualified health care professionals or clinical staff, to address urgent needs of recipients. - Develops, monitors and updates a patient-centered care plan - Ongoing, compliance monitoring. - Program graduation, when appropriate.